-One of the key pillars of the Government’s recently published Good Work Plan, coupled with its aims of fair and decent work for all and for greater clarity in employment relationships law is the fairer enforcement of workers’ rights.
+One of the key pillars of the Government’s Good Work Plan, coupled with its aims of fair and decent work for all and for greater clarity in employment relationships law was the fairer enforcement of workers’ rights.

-On the topic of supporting employees’ enforcement of their statutory rights, often difficult if the corporate employer has failed, a new front has been opened by the High Court this month for personnel who suffer egregious breaches of their working rights in the civil case of [Antuzis v DJ Houghton Catching Services, J Judge and D Houghton EWHC 843].
+On the topic of supporting employees’ enforcement of their statutory rights, often difficult if the corporate employer has failed, a new front was opened by the High Court in April 2019 for personnel who suffer egregious breaches of their working rights in the civil case of [Antuzis v DJ Houghton Catching Services, J Judge and D Houghton EWHC 843].

-It’s also a timely reminder of the impact of a breach by a company’s statutory officers, both directors and company secretary, of their Companies Act 2006 duty.
-In particular the duty in Section 172 Companies Act to act in good faith to promote the success of their company and to have regard to the interests of the company’s employees.
-In fact, from this financial year, corporates with more than 250 employees are obliged to include in their directors’ report how they have done this.
+It was also a timely reminder of the impact of a breach by a company’s statutory officers, both directors and company secretary, of their Companies Act 2006 duty.
+In particular the duty in Section 172 Companies Act to act in good faith to promote the success of the company and to have regard to the interests of the company’s employees.
+In fact, now corporates with more than 250 employees are obliged to include in their directors’ report how they have done this.

 In fact, breaching their duty to promote the interests of the company and its workforce will on its own not make officers personally liable to the aggrieved parties, although the officers can face a charge of breach of statutory duty from the company.
 Their personal liability stems from not acting in good faith and knowingly inducing the company to breach its contract with its staff.
 In this case the evidence was overwhelming that the directors well knew and orchestrated the abuse of the workers’ statutory rights by their employer.
 The directors and company secretary were decided to be personally liable because these were also statutory breaches of the workers’ rights by the company.